 Commitment to the Islamic Revolution

-- Anti-Western Stance: Opposes U.S. and Israeli influence, a cornerstone of his rhetoric during the Iran-Israel war.
+- Anti-Western Stance: Firm opposition to U.S. and Israeli influence, amplified during the 2025 Iran-Israel war.

-- Axis of Resistance: Supports groups like Hezbollah, Hamas, and the Houthis to counter Western hegemony.
+- Axis of Resistance: Backs groups like Hezbollah, Hamas, and the Houthis against perceived hegemony.

-- Self-Sufficiency: Promotes the “Resistance Economy” to reduce reliance on foreign powers, especially amid sanctions.
+- Self-Sufficiency: Advances the “Resistance Economy” to counter sanctions.

 Controversies and Criticism